 If the pronators of the forearms are weak or the supinators are short, the elbows may flare out to the sides, which affects both the elbow and shoulder joints.
 Try to keep the forearms parallel to each other for the best alignment for your spine.

-If you're looking for answers to general other common alignment questions in yoga, check out our free ebook.
-It will give you a basic understanding of alignment principles that can be applied to any pose and will make a huge difference to your yoga practice.
+If you're looking for guidance in other common yoga poses, check out our free yoga asana ebook.
+It will give you a basic understanding of the correct alignment in 10 of the most common asanas and will take your yoga practice one step further.

 3. How Can You Avoid Back Pain in Cobra Pose?

 The first issue might be straightening your arms.
 As a result, you will have less range of motion in your shoulder if you keep your arms straight.
 This is because this position creates a joint lock in your shoulder.